-For those who may not know this about me, I used to sell grass-fed meat and organic chicken to people in their homes in the Los Angeles for nearly eight years.
+For those who may not know this about me, I used to sell grass-fed meat and organic chicken to people in their homes in the Los Angeles area for nearly eight years.
 This is where I first learned about the healing properties of grass fed meat.

-About 5 years ago a woman about 30 years old called me looking for marrow bones that she could make into broth.
+About 5 years ago, a woman about 30 years old called me looking for marrow bones that she could make into broth.
 She told me she had just found out that she had brain cancer and her oncologist recommended she start drinking bone broth because of the cancer fighting properties.
-Since I was already working with a company that provided grass-fed beef it was pretty easy to make the connect between them and the young cancer patient.
+Since I was already working with a company that provided grass-fed beef it was pretty easy to make the connection between them and the young cancer patient.

 While I intuitively knew grass-fed meat was much healthier than feed-lot meat, which is why I was selling it in the first place, I was shocked to find out grass-fed meat and broth could actually help you heal!

-So I did some research and found that the fat in the grass-fed meat and marrow bones is called CLA (Conjugated Linoleic Acid).
+I did some research and found that the fat in the grass-fed meat and marrow bones is called CLA (Conjugated Linoleic Acid).
 Grass-fed meat and marrow also happen to be an extremely high source of Omega 3 fatty acids.
 Both CLA and Omega 3 fatty acids are believed to be potent defenses against cancer.

 A study in Finland “determined that women with the most CLA in their diets had a 60 percent reduction in the risk of breast cancer.”
 (1)

 “In animal studies, very small amounts of CLA have blocked all three stages of cancer: 1) initiation, 2) promotion, and 3) metastasis.
 Most anti-cancer agents block only one of these stages.
 What’s more, CLA has slowed the growth of an unusually wide variety of tumors, including cancers of the skin, breast, prostate, and colon.”
 (2)